-- A. A. "Applicant" means a person who shall seek a permit under this chapter by filing an application as provided for in this chapter.
-"Application" means that form provided by the director in accordance with this chapter for the purpose of seeking a permit. - B. B. "Bureau" means the Bureau of Medical Cannabis Regulation Marijuana Control within the California Department of Consumer Affairs. - C. "Brick and mortar" dispensary means a cannabis dispensary with a permanent physical location for which a license or permit to dispense medical cannabis from a store-front retail premise for direct physical access to qualified patients and primary caregivers has been issued by the state and, when required by the jurisdiction in which the dispensary is located, by the host local government. - D. "Cannabis" shall have the same definition as in Business and Professions Code section 19300.5(f), which defines "cannabis" as all parts of the plant Cannabis sativa Linnaeus, Cannabis indica, or Cannabis ruderalis, whether growing or not; the seeds thereof; the resin, whether crude or purified, extracted from any part of the plant; and every compound, manufacture, salt, derivative, mixture, or preparation of the plant, its seeds, or resin.
+- A. "Applicant" means a person who shall seek a permit under this chapter by filing an application as provided for in this chapter.
+"Application" means that form provided by the director in accordance with this chapter for the purpose of seeking a permit. - B. "Bureau" or "BMCR" means the Bureau of Medical Cannabis Regulation within the California Department of Consumer Affairs. - C. "Brick and mortar" dispensary means a dispensary with a permanent physical location for which a license or permit to dispense medical cannabis from a store-front retail premise for direct physical access to qualified patients and primary caregivers has been issued by the state and, when required by the jurisdiction in which the dispensary is located, by the host local government. - D. "Cannabis" or "Marijuana" shall have the same definition as in Business and Professions Code section 19300.5(f), which defines "cannabis" as all parts of the plant Cannabis sativa Linnaeus, Cannabis indica, or Cannabis ruderalis, whether growing or not; the seeds thereof; the resin, whether crude or purified, extracted from any part of the plant; and every compound, manufacture, salt, derivative, mixture, or preparation of the plant, its seeds, or resin.
 "Cannabis" also means the separated resin, whether crude or purified, obtained from cannabis.
 "Cannabis" also means marijuana as defined by Section 11018 of the California Health and Safety Code as enacted by Chapter 1407 of the Statutes of 1972.
 "Cannabis" does not include the mature stalks of the plant, fiber produced from the stalks, oil or cake made from the seeds of the plant, any other compound, manufacture, salt, derivative, mixture, or preparation of the mature stalks (except the resin extracted therefrom), fiber, oil, or cake, or the sterilized seed of the plant which is incapable of germination.
-For purposes of this chapter, "cannabis" does not mean "industrial hemp" as defined by Section 81000 of the California Food and Agricultural Code or Section 11018.5 of the California Health and Safety Code. - E. E. "Cannabis concentrate" or "Concentrate" shall have the same definition as in Business and Professions Code section 19300.5(g), which defines "cannabis concentrate" to mean manufactured cannabis that has undergone a process to concentrate one or more active cannabinoids, thereby increasing the product's potency.
-Resin from granular trichomes from a cannabis plant is a concentrate for purposes of this chapter.
-A cannabis concentrate is not considered food, as defined by Section 109935 of the California Health and Safety Code, or a drug, as defined by Section 109925 of the California Health and Safety Code.
+For purposes of this chapter, "cannabis" does not mean "industrial hemp" as defined by Section 81000 of the California Food and Agricultural Code or Section 11018.5 of the California Health and Safety Code.